 Social Media For Travel Recommendations Work Like Magic

 Facebook travel groups, like our own Travel Addicts Facebook Group, offer an incredible resource of information.
 Members of the groups are always delighted to share information and tips online.
 From experience, the best way to get tips is by using the “Recommendation” feature on Facebook.
 If you use social media, always remember SAFETY FIRST!
 And don’t give out any personal information to strangers.

-Use Trip Advisor to Find The Best Restaurants
+Use Trip Advisor or Goggle guide to Find The Best Restaurants

 Food is such a crucial part of learning about a new culture.
 For this reason, I think that it is essential to try local food and eat like locals.
 If I go half the way around the globe, I don’t want to eat the same food I would have at home.
 I spend a lot of time researching about local food and where I should eat.
 As an example, when we visited Singapore, we ate almost all our meals at the Hawker centers where locals were eating.
 Most of the time, we had to point at the dish we wanted because the shop owner did not speak a word of English, but the food was incredible.

 On our last cruise to Mexico, in Puerto Vallarta, I did some research on what to eat, and we found this little mom and pop restaurant that made incredible Moles.
 Way way off the touristy area, but it was worth it!

 I tried some food joint that I saw on the travel channel, and I have to admit I was thrilled.